-It was late at night, I held firm with such tight grip the weapon I carried then I heard screams and as I looked around, all I could see was a burning bush; the entire place licked up by flames, the moon light blocked by a thick smoke that mantled the surroundings.
-All of a sudden, about three of them ran out of the bush with their body enshrouded with fire, something burst in the flames like big drums accompanied by a hissing sound which irrupted.
-The smell of sulphur and burning flesh took my nose hostage but for some reason, I stood and watched the horror with my feet grounded defensively.
+It was late at night.
+I gripped my weapon tightly, having heard screams.
+As I looked around, all I could see was a burning bush; the entire place licked up by flames, the moon light blocked by a thick smoke that mantled the surroundings.
+All of a sudden, about three of them ran out of the bush with their bodies enshrouded with fire.
+Something burst into flames, sounding like big drums accompanied by a hissing sound which erupted.
+The smell of sulphur and burning flesh took my nose hostage but for some reason, I simply stood and watched the horror with my feet grounded defensively.

-The invaders took siege of the bush holding their torches as they continued to set it ablaze.
-I went round and saw people being butchered by the invaders, anyone that jumped out of the burning bush was instantly killed.
+The invaders took siege of the bush, holding their torches while they continued to set it ablaze.
+I went closer and saw people being butchered by the invaders.
+Anyone who jumped out of the burning bush was instantly killed.
 The sight was awful and it seemed there was nothing I could do.

 I also noticed the invaders were bigger in size compared to the ones that were being hunted, burnt and killed.
 The sound of their voices and cries in the fire weakened my heart.
 I could not fathom why I was there or why I could not do anything.
 The attack was merciless, unspeakable and unthinkable.

 While I watched, someone ran out of the burning bush and headed toward me, but I could not lift my sword.
 I just stood there dumbfounded.
 She walked over to me without a single drop of fear and placed what she carried in my arms, then begged me in a language I did not understand.
 My hands and body were larger than hers, but the sight of me did not scare her.
 She looked me straight in the eyes and uttered her request in a most courageous tone.
 I did not get a good look at her face, for the fire which was the only source of light stood behind her.
 However, I saw her eyes and noticed that she had no fear of me.
 I was amazed but she ran away before I could say anything.
 Then one of the invaders sighted her and chased after her.